dark-side/sports-hub/products/sport_news_portal/README.md

 ### Non-functional requirements

-- The application should use Cloud service for storing images and video files.
+- The application should use Cloud service for storing images and video files
-- The application should be built following the REST principles.
+- The application should be built following the REST principles
-- The application must work in all modern browsers.
+- The application must work in all modern browsers
-- The application must be able to support 1000 simultaneous users.
+- The application must be able to support 1000 simultaneous users

 ### Layout requirements

-- The site inputs should have validation on the server side as well as on a client side (consider limiting input length, checking the input value format and type).
+- The site inputs should have validation on the server side as well as on a client side (consider limiting input length, checking the input value format and type)
-- The site links should be opened in a new tab.
+- The site links should be opened in a new tab
-- The site links should be highlighted on hover.
+- The site links should be highlighted on hover
-- The menu item that is currently active (meaning user is viewing it in the moment) should be highlighted.
+- The menu item that is currently active (meaning user is viewing it in the moment) should be highlighted

 ### User interface